What is an event monitor?

 An event monitor is a portable device used to record your heart’s electrical activity

 when you have symptoms.
 It records the same information as an electrocardiogram (ECG),

-but for longer durations of time.
-Most of these devices can transmit the recorded
+but for a longer time.
+Most of these devices can send the recorded information directly

 Normally, a special group of cells begin the electrical signal to start your heartbeat.

 These cells are in the sinoatrial (SA) node.
 This node is in the right atrium, the